 - Eliminate confusion among those we most need to create collaboration and trust with — our customers

 At Ithaca City School District, we use Let’s Talk to deliver fast, effective, and engaging service to our district’s stakeholders.

 The unified inbox streamlines our communications processes and integrates with our data sources.
-Doing this will allow us to take emails off our website and provide a single point of contact that uses workflows to automatically flag conversations for the right person.
-Parents no longer have to search for who to contact to solve their issue or wait for a response because they contacted the wrong person.
+Doing this allows us to take emails off our website and provide a single point of contact that uses backend workflows to automatically flag conversations for the right person.
+Parents no longer have to search for who to contact to solve their issue or wait days for a response because they contacted the wrong person.
 It also provides a much more secure experience for everyone in our district.